CCBill/restful-api-guide/README.md

 ### isScaRequiredForPaymentToken Function

 The **isScaRequiredForPaymentToken** function determines whether strong customer authentication is required **based on the provided payment token ID and currency code**.
-A valid input results in a Promise, while invalid parameters return an error.
+A valid input results in a Promise, that will eventually resolve to a response with SCA parameters, or will turn into a rejection, due to an error.

 |      PARAMETER                      |      TYPE      |      DESCRIPTION                                                                                                                                                                                                                                                                                    |
 |:-------------------------------------|:----------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|